This homemade floor cleaner is the best all-purpose cleaner and disinfectant! Clean nearly every surface in your home with just 5 simple ingredients.

-We’ve created a new page with all of the most frequently asked questions about this homemade floor cleaner, as well as some extra tips and tricks to help you get the most out of this cleaner!
-Check it out here: Homemade Floor Cleaner – Tips, Tricks and FAQs
+I’ve created a new page with all of the most frequently asked questions about this all-purpose cleaner, as well as some extra tips and tricks to help you get the most out of it!
+Check it out here: Ultimate All-Purpose Cleaner – Tips, Tricks and FAQs

 Some of the questions/tips you’ll find there include:

 - Can this cleaner be used on hardwood floors?

 - Can I use this on other surfaces around the house?

 - Do you have to use essential oils in the recipe?

 - …and more!